 There are four main types of Medicare Advantage plans.

-- Health maintenance organization: HMO plans use a provider network to help control costs.
-Doctors, clinics, labs, hospitals, pharmacies – just about any entity you might rely on for healthcare is part of the provider network.
-Visiting a provider outside your plan's network often means you have to shoulder 100 percent of the cost yourself.
-Most HMOs also require members to choose a primary care physician who coordinates your care when you need to visit a specialist.
+HMO plans use a provider network to help control costs.
+From doctors to pharmacies — just about anything related to healthcare is part of provider network.
+Visiting a provider outside your plan’s network often means you have to shoulder 100% of the cost yourself.
+Most HMOs require members to choose a primary care physician, who coordinates your care when you need a specialist.

 How to Choose a Medicare Advantage Plan